 Energy prices in the Cascadia region are increasing.
 Jonathan Lesser, a Discovery Institute fellow, has researched the policies that are directly contributing to this onerous burden.
-His report is forthcoming.

 Why are energy prices increasing and what are government and private parties doing in this environment?
 How are they debilitating human progress and increasing poverty instead of liberating people for creative work and innovation?

 Dr. Jonathan Lesser is the President of Continental Economics, Inc. and has over 35 years of experience working for regulated utilities, governments, and as an economic consultant.
 He has extensive experience in resource planning, risk management, cost-benefit analysis of energy and environmental policies, resource/contract valuation and damages analysis, and due diligence.